robinmonjo/coincoin/README.md

 `coincoin` is a cryptocurrency proof-of-concept implemented in Elixir.
 It's an umbrella project that focuses on the 2 main components of (most of) the existing cryptocurrencies: the **blockchain** and **digital transactions**.

 It's goal is to be **as simple as possible** but complete enough to technically understand what's going on behind Bitcoin or Ethereum for example.
-It's also a way do dive more into Elixir and OTP.

 ## Setup